Getting Started

 Error queue monitoring

 Administrators should monitor the error queue in order to detect when problems occur.
-The message in the error queue contains relevant information such as the endpoint that originally processed the message and exception details.
-With this information, an administrator can investigate the problem and solve it, for example, bringing up a database that went down.
+The message in the error queue contains relevant information such as the endpoint that initially processed the message and exception details.
+This allows an administrator to investigate the problem.

-Monitoring and handling of failed messages with ServicePulse provides access to full exception details including the stack-trace.
-ServiceInsight offers advanced debugging capability providing additional information like exception details as well as visualizing the flow of messages.
-Both ServiceInsight and ServicePulse provide retry functionality that sends a failed message from the error queue back to the originating endpoint for re-processing.
+Monitoring and handling of failed messages with ServicePulse provides access to full exception details, including the stack-trace.
+ServiceInsight provides advanced debugging capabilities by offering additional information, such as message flow visualization.
+Both ServiceInsight and ServicePulse provide message retry functionality, which sends a failed message back to the originating endpoint for reprocessing.
 For more details on how to retry a message using ServicePulse, see Introduction to Failed Messages Monitoring in ServicePulse.
 To retry a message using ServiceInsight, see Managing Errors and Retries in ServiceInsight.

-If either ServicePulse or ServiceInsight are not available in the environment, the retry operation can be performed using the native management tools appropriate for the selected transport:
+If ServicePulse and ServiceInsight are not available in the environment, the message retry functionality can be performed using the native management tools appropriate for the selected transport:

 Samples